-- Complete an online admission application at www. tstc.edu. - 2.
-Note that proof of Texas residency may be required to obtain resident tuition rates. - Depending on the category under which the applicant qualifies for admission, submit the following additional documents. - (a) High school graduate: an official copy of high school transcript - (b) College or university transfer: official transcripts from all institutions of higher education attended previously - GED: a copy of GED certificate or official score report - (d) Individual approval students: individual approval form - Exceptional admission students: - Age 16 or older and currently enrolled in high school without a diploma or GED: exceptional admission form signed by parent or guardian and high school representative; - qualifying scores in writing and/or reading and/or mathematics on approved assessment instruments.
-Age 16 or older and a graduate of home high school or unaccredited high school: exceptional admission form (signed by parent or guardian if age 16). - Age 16 and no longer attending high school, or age 15 or younger: exceptional admission form signed by parent of guardian and high school - representative; qualifying scores in writing, reading, and mathematics (Note: information session with a TSTC official is also required.
-Contact the Admissions and Records Office for more information.) - (f) International students: see "International Students" in this section for details - Submit scores from an approved TSI test, take a TSTCadministered placement test, or provide appropriate documentation of TSI exemption or waiver.
+- 1. Complete an online admission application at www. tstc.edu. - 2.
+Note that proof of Texas residency may be required to obtain resident tuition rates. - 3.
+Depending on the category under which the applicant qualifies for admission, submit the following additional documents. - (a) High school graduate: an official copy of high school transcript - (b) College or university transfer: official transcripts from all institutions of higher education attended previously - (c) GED: a copy of GED certificate or official score report - (d) Individual approval students: individual approval form - (e) Exceptional admission students: - Age 16 or older and currently enrolled in high school without a diploma or GED: exceptional admission form signed by parent or guardian and high school representative; - Qualifying scores in writing and/or reading and/or mathematics on approved assessment instruments.
+Age 16 or older and a graduate of a home high school or unaccredited high school: exceptional admission form (signed by parent or guardian if age 16). - Age 16 and no longer attending high school, or age 15 or younger: exceptional admission form signed by parent of guardian and high school - representative; qualifying scores in writing, reading, and mathematics (Note: An information session with a TSTC official is also required.
+Contact the Admissions and Records Office for more information.) - (f) International students: see "International Students" in this section for details documentation of TSI exemption or waiver.
 If needed, make arrangements to take an assessment test by contacting the Admissions and Records Office.